🧬

 Are Deerhounds good with children?

-Yes, they are generally very gentle and patient with children, though their size requires supervision.
+Yes, they are generally very gentle and patient with children, though their large size requires supervision.

-They need a good daily run in a safe, enclosed area to stretch their legs, but they are not high-energy endurance dogs.
+They need daily walks and occasional opportunities to run in a safe, enclosed area, but they are not high-energy dogs.

 View Official FCI Standard